-Staff training for the purposes of implementing the 231 Model is managed by the Company in close cooperation with the Supervisory Body and the other oversight bodies and will be organised into the following levels:
+Staff training for the purposes of implementing the 231 Model is managed by the Supervisory Body, with the other Company units (e.g. Internal Audit, Human Resources) and will be organised into the following levels:

 - Supervisory Body: meetings providing updates on any significant legislative, jurisprudential or doctrinal changes relating to the Decree and its application; - management and/or personnel with representative functions within the Company and internal managers: information and training seminars, at intervals commensurate with their position; information in the letter of employment for new hires; - other personnel: internal information document; information in the letter of employment for new hires; access to the intranet; training as part of the company induction course; any other training and/or information initiatives in relation to specific needs; online training.